What is Data Matching?

 Data matching involves comparing sets of data, such as the payroll or benefits records of a body, against other records held by the same or another body.
 This allows potentially fraudulent claims and payments to be identified.
 Where no match is found, the data matching process will have no material impact on those concerned.
 Where a match is found it indicates that there may be an inconsistency that requires further investigation.

-The use of data for data matching purposes is governed by the C&AG’s Code of Data Matching Practice, the purpose of which is to help ensure that the C&AG, the Northern Ireland Audit Office, and all persons and bodies involved in data matching exercises comply with the law, especially the provisions of the Data Protection Act 1998 and to promote good practice in data matching.
-The Code was prepared in consultation with the Information Commissioner and other stakeholders and was laid by the Department of Finance and Personnel before the Assembly on 25 July 2008.
+The use of data for data matching purposes is governed by the C&AG’s Code of Data Matching Practice, the purpose of which is to help ensure that the C&AG, the Northern Ireland Audit Office, and all persons and bodies involved in data matching exercises comply with the law, especially the provisions of data protection legislation, and to promote good practice in data matching.
+The Code has been updated to take account of new data protection legislation, and has been consulted upon with the Information Commissioner and other key stakeholders.
+A copy of the revised Code and a summary of the key changes to the Code following consultation are at the links below:

 NIAO's report on the most recent NFI exercise undertaken in Northern Ireland can be read at: